Bandler's Fourth Platform to Connect

 Some employees may focus on the business needs line, such as those whose duties require creating and delivering products and services, and earning revenue or obtaining grants.

-Organizations looking to long term success work to satisfy both lines and align all four platforms.
-Long term survival and growth requires compliance with laws and protecting assets.
+Organizations seeking long term health and success will strive to satisfy both lines and align all four platforms.
+Survival and growth requires compliance with laws and protecting assets.

 As we can see, the internal rules are right in the middle of all of this.
 Internal rules tell employees what do do and how the business should run, and that's important for both business needs and compliance with external rules.
 So we will discuss internal rules in more detail in another article.